Design PCBs to Meet FAA Aircraft Certification Standards

-You don’t have to be a professional aircraft mechanic or aviation engineer to know that aircraft are extremely complicated mechanical and electrical systems.
-From withstanding extreme environments to rugged electrical and electromechanical requirements on embedded systems, the Federal Aviation Administration defines standards for every aspect of aircraft design.
-The goal is to ensure all aircraft meet critical reliability and quality standards, and that electronic systems will not fail under stress.
+Avionics and aerospace engineers face a strictly regulated landscape when designing civil aircraft and the electronic systems that support them.
+You don’t have to be a professional aviation engineer to know that aircraft are extremely complicated mechanical and electrical systems.
+From withstanding extreme environments to rugged electrical and mechanical requirements, the Federal Aviation Administration defines standards for every aspect of aircraft design.

 TOPICS IN THIS SOLUTION

 The only PCB design application that unifies design, documentation, and sourcing tasks in a unified design environment.

 Every PCB needs to meet critical quality and performance requirements, especially for products in highly regulated industries.
 Components must also meet important quality and reliability standards.
 If you’re designing avionics systems for civilian aircraft, then you’ll need to become intimately familiar with FAA standards on avionics systems.

 The FAA aircraft certification standards define all aspects of mechanical, electronic, and operator requirements on civilian aircraft.
 Designing to these standards and IPC reliability standards takes the right set of design and manufacturing preparation tools.
 If you can address these aspects of your design early, you can ensure your new product will be manufacturable and reliable once deployed in a new aircraft.